gicrisf/kaomel/README.md

 Changing the value of `kaomel-prompt` will update the prompt line in all relevant interactions within the `kaomel` package.

+## Dataset

+The kaomoji dataset has been personally crafted by assembling multiple sources over time for personal use.
+The original tags have been translated and uniformized to provide better searchability across different languages, including Japanese (hiragana/katakana), English, and Italian variants.

 ## License
 `kaomel` is licensed under the GPL3 license, see the `LICENSE` file for more information.